DevPrimeYT/RacingRiot/README.md

 A note on code structure
 ========================

-This project happens to be implemented in javascript (because its easy for prototyping) but is not intended to demonstrate javascript techniques or best practices.
+This project is implemented in javascript (because its easy for prototyping) but is not intended to demonstrate javascript techniques or best practices.
 In fact, in order to keep it simple to understand it embeds the javascript for each example directly in the HTML page (horror!) and, even worse, uses global variables and functions (OMG!).